Three ways to assess that you're ready for farm transition

 Break down your assessment into the following three categories:

-- Legal documents and agreements: Anything that represents a legal or binding situation should be fully analyzed and understood.
-This includes your will (the most important element of any transition plan), insurance policies, pre-nuptial agreements, land rental agreements, mortgages etc.
+- Legal documents and agreements: Anything that represents a legal or binding situation should be fully reviewed and understood.
+This includes your will (a key element of any transition plan), insurance policies, pre-nuptial agreements, land rental agreements, mortgages etc.

-- Financial statements and business performance records: Anything that helps clarify where the company stands financially helps you make good decisions for your transition plan.
+- Financial statements and business performance records: Anything that helps clarify the farm’s financial position helps you make good decisions for your transition plan.
 This includes looking closely at financial statements – net worth statement, income statement and balance sheet.
-If the business is not incorporated, business, personal items and activities must be separated.
+If the business is not incorporated, business, personal items, transactions and activities should be separated.
 Cash flow and debt servicing capability are also important.